 For instance, spending £50 to extend the life of a £300 computer by a year might be pointless.
 But spending £100 so a powerful computer - originally costing £1,000 - can be used for a further two years may be worthwhile.

-There are several advantages to regularly upgrading your software.
-If your business uses an old version of a software package, you may be unable to open files created in newer versions.
+There are several advantages to regularly updating your software.
+If your business uses an old version of a software package, you may be unable to open files created in newer versions and at risk of security vulnerabilities.

 It can also be hard to find support as your software ages, because providers tend to phase out support for older versions.
 Also, the latest versions of software usually have extra features and sometimes run faster.